 Every year, teenagers around the world apply to spend a year or semester in the U.S. Currently AFS-USA accepts over 2000 students annually from 90 countries.
-This includes students who receive full scholarships through the U.S. Government-Sponsored programs, Youth Exchange and Study (YES), Future Leaders Exchange (FLEX), and Congress-Bundestag (CB), as well as students participating in our Community College program.
+This includes students who receive full scholarships through the U.S. Government-Sponsored programs, Youth Exchange and Study (YES), Future Leaders Exchange (FLEX), and Congress-Bundestag (CB).
 The vast majority of our students arrive in August and September for our (NH) year and semester programs.
-A small group of students from Malaysia arrive in January for a (SH) second-semester exchange.
+A small group of students arrive in January for a (SH) second-semester exchange.
 To learn more about our specific programs, click here to be connected to the Hosting Programs Overview.

 Teenagers worldwide apply for AFS participation in their home countries.
 Accepted and approved applications are sent to AFS-USA for additional review by our Hosting Operations staff in NY.
 If these students meet the requirements of AFS-USA, short bios describing the students are written, and these bios as well as the students’ full applications are made available to all Hosting Volunteers as they work to match students with interested host families.
 Refer to the Place Hosted Students section to learn more.
 And please note that the application process for our YES students is a little different and more rigorous.
 All students come with medical insurance and spending money and are required to attend school while in the U.S.